 Sunday, October 2, 2016 1:27pm ET by Pressparty

 Exclusive interview with Rebecca Ferguson on new album 'Superwoman' and its tracklisting

-This week we interviewed the talented artist Rebecca Ferguson, who has come a long way since her big break on The X Factor UK in 2010.
+This week we interviewed the talented singer-songwriter Rebecca Ferguson, who has come a long way since her big break on The X Factor UK in 2010.

 We were ushered into a quiet room, where we awaited with her friendly team.
 Ten minutes later, the gorgeous Rebecca Ferguson entered, with a beaming smile that immediately made us feel at ease, despite her budding legend status.